Royal Inniskilling Fusiliers: New Armies

+Men of the 6th (Service) Battalion, Royal Inniskilling Fusiliers, at Basingstoke, Hampshire, 1915.

 The 5th (Service) Battalion and 6th (Service) Battalion landed at Suvla Bay at Gallipoli as part of the 31st Brigade in the 10th (Irish) Division in August 1915, but it was moved to Salonika in September 1915 for service on the Macedonian front.
 It was moved to France in May 1918 for service on the Western Front.

 The 7th (Service) Battalion and 8th (Service) Battalion landed in France as part of the 49th Brigade in the 16th (Irish) Division in February 1916 for service on the Western Front.

 The 9th (Service) Battalion (County Tyrone), the 10th (Service) Battalion (Derry), and the 11th (Service) Battalion (Donegal and Fermanagh) landed in France as part of the 109th Brigade in the 36th (Ulster) Division in October 1915 for service on the Western Front.

-During the Easter Rising of 1916 in Dublin, the 12th (Reserve) Battalion fought against Irish rebels who were fighting to end British rule in Ireland and to establish the Irish Republic.
-Two Royal Inniskilling Fusiliers were killed and seven more wounded.

-13th (Garrison) Battalion was formed in France in June 1918 from No 7 Garrison Guard Battalion, composed of 'B1' medical category men.
+During the 1916 Easter Rising in Dublin, the 12th (Reserve) Battalion fought against rebels of the Irish Citizen Army.
+Two soldiers of the battalion were killed and seven were wounded.
+The 13th (Garrison) Battalion was formed in France in June 1918 from No 7 Garrison Guard Battalion, composed of 'B1' medical category men.
 After rigorous training it dropped the 'Garrison' designation in July, and then served as a frontline battalion in 40th Division during the final advance to victory.